 - 2 cups Non-Fat Plain Greek Yogurt

-- 1 tsp Extra Virgin Olive Oil Optional (Add 1 point)
+- 1 tsp Extra Virgin Olive Oil, Optional

 - Heat your skillet over medium high heat, spray with cooking spray well.
 Once the skillet is hot, add the carrots and stir frequently until they start to soften.